jacobxperez/rams/README.md

 ## About

-[Essentials](https://jacobxperez.github.io/essentials/) is a composable front-end framework for web development.
+[Essentials](https://jacobxperez.github.io/essentials/) is a modular front-end framework for web designers.

 ## Getting Started